Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Global well-posedness on and correction term strategy

-Now it remains to do iteration.
+Now it suffices to do an iteration.
 We now consider the initial value problem for \eqref{eqn:fourth order NLS} with initial data $u(1)$.
-By the above bound $\Vert Iu(1) \Vert_{L^2}^2<4\epsilon_0^2$, the local solution extend on $[0,2]$.
-Iterating this procedure $M$ steps, we get for $t \in [0,M+1]$
+By the above bound $\Vert Iu(1) \Vert_{L^2}^2<4\varepsilon_0^2$, the local solution extend on $[0,2]$.
+By iterating this procedure $M$ steps, we obtain

 for all $t \in [0,M+1]$.
 As long as $MN^{-3}\sim 1 $, we have the bound

 and the lifetime span of the local result remains uniformly of size 1.
 We choose $M \sim N^{3}$.
 This process extends the local solution to the time interval $[0,N^{3}]$.
 Take $N$ such that